Soobiwan/IRKD/README.md

 - **Curriculum Learning**: Resolution-based curriculum (12px → 32px)
 - **Patch Size Analysis**: Experiments with different patch sizes (2 and 4)

-### Model Architecture

-The implementation includes:
-- Teacher Model: DeiT (Data-efficient image Transformers)
-- Student Model: Custom ViT with distillation token
-- Saliency Distiller: Feature-level distillation using attention maps

-### Training Process

-1. Teacher Model Training
-   - Pre-trained on full resolution
-   - Used as knowledge source for student

-2. Student Model Training
-   - Progressive resolution training (12px → 32px)
-   - Knowledge distillation from teacher
-   - Saliency-aware feature matching
-   - Combined loss: CE + KD + Saliency

-## Requirements

-- PyTorch
-- Transformers (Hugging Face)
-- torchvision
-- tqdm
-- numpy
-- matplotlib

-## Getting Started

-1. Clone this repository
-2. Install dependencies
-3. Follow the notebooks in sequence:
-   - Start with `Experiment_1a.ipynb` for basic implementation
-   - Move to `Experiment_1b.ipynb` for saliency-based distillation
-   - Use `Saliency_patch_size2.ipynb` for patch size analysis

-## Citation

-If you use this code in your research, please cite:

-(To be added)

-## License

-(To be added)

-## Contact

-(To be added)